Do you want to import external images in WordPress?

 For more details, you can see our guide on how to fix the image upload issue in WordPress.

 We hope this tutorial helped you learn how to import external images in WordPress.
-You may also want to learn how to create a custom Instagram photo feed or check out our list of the must-have plugins to grow your site.
+You may also want to see our list of the best sources for free public domain and CC0-licensed images and our guide on how to upload photos from Adobe Lightroom to WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.